eeberhard/aica-api/docs/docs/getting-started/03-installation.md

 ## The AICA package registry

 As seen in [Concepts: Introduction](../concepts/01-intro.md), AICA software comprises a collection of multiple packages around a unified framework.
-The base package includes the Dynamic State Engine, a core collection of components and controllers, the REST API and Developer Interface UI.
+The `core` package includes the Dynamic State Engine, a core collection of components and controllers, the REST API and Developer Interface UI.
 Add-on packages include additional components or hardware collections.